-Able to record 400 measurements per second into an internal computer and function wirelessly, a state of the art retroreflectometer is our newest tool for testing line paint performance.
+Able to record 400 measurements per second into an internal computer and function wirelessly, our state of the art retroreflectometer is a cool tool for testing line paint performance.

 Retroreflectivity, or low light visibility, is crucial to highway safety.
 When your vehicle lights connect with the pavement markings, the retroreflectors (usually tiny glass or plastic beads) embedded into the lines, bounce the light back to your eyes.

 In addition to the retroreflectivity data, the device stores information about the contrast between the pavement and the marking, marking coverage, line type (eg. solid, broken, double), line width, GPS coordinates, temperature, humidity, performance of raised retroreflective pavement markers, vehicle speed, date, time, and user-programmed information.
 The device can measure both white and yellow, and flat and inset markings, on roads that are smooth or rough, under various light conditions.

 We got this measuring tool, so we can delve more deeply into the performance of our some of our line marking paint, in places where durability and visibility have been a problem.
 This paint formulation allows for thicker application than our previous paints, and contains the most advanced resin available.
 (What’s resin?
 Similar to the sticky stuff from trees, it binds things together.)

 We’re expecting the paint will stand up better to scraping snowplow blades, studded tires, chains and the scouring effect of winter traction grit under vehicle tires.
 The other key aspect of this “thicker” and “stickier” paint is that it holds onto the new slightly larger glass beads that we’ll be using to enhance the line’s visibility.